stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 transparent excuses of errands elsewhere, and a general atmosphere of constraint and uneasiness.
-His clerks, being now reduced to the shiftless and impecunious residue whom no one else would employ, were giving him much worry; and he held to his sea-captains and mates only by shrewdness in gaining some kind of ascendancy over them&mdash;a mortgage, a promissory note, or a bit of information very pertinent to their welfare.
+His clerks, being now reduced to the shiftless and impecunious residue whom no one else would employ, were giving him much worry; and he held to his sea-captains and mates only by shrewdness in gaining some kind of ascendancy over them--a mortgage, a promissory note, or a bit of information very pertinent to their welfare.
 In many cases, diarists have recorded with some awe, Curwen shewed almost the power of a wizard in unearthing family secrets for questionable use.
-During the final five years of his life it seemed as though only direct talks with the long-dead could possibly have furnished some of the data which he had so glibly at his tongue&rsquo;s end.
+During the final five years of his life it seemed as though only direct talks with the long-dead could possibly have furnished some of the data which he had so glibly at his tongue's end.

   About this time the crafty scholar hit upon a last desperate expedient to regain